lammps/lammps/doc/src/geturl.rst

 The *output* keyword can be used to set the filename.
 By default, the last part of the URL is used.

-The *verify* keyword allows to turn on or off whether ``libcurl`` will validate the SSL certificate and hostname for encrypted connections.
+The *verify* keyword determines whether ``libcurl`` will validate the SSL certificate and hostname for encrypted connections.
 Turning this off may be required when using a proxy or connecting to a server with a self-signed SSL certificate.

 The *overwrite* keyword determines whether a file should be overwritten if it already exists.
 If the argument is *no*, then the download will be skipped